theharmonyguy’s Privacy Library

 tl;dr

-I have summarized much of my perspective on privacy in a series of posts: What is Privacy?, Expanding Our Privacy Horizons, and Privacy is More Than Security.
+I have summarized more of my perspective on privacy in a series of older posts: What is Privacy?, Expanding Our Privacy Horizons, and Privacy is More Than Security.
 My current concise definition of privacy: “respecting people’s expectations, agency, and interests when handling information about them.”

 In 2010, danah boyd (founder of Data & Society, Principal Researcher at Microsoft Research) gave two talks on the public/private binary that remain highly relevant: “Making Sense of Privacy and Publicity” at SXSW and “Privacy and Publicity in the Context of Big Data” at WWW2010 (transcripts)